 When we wedged our way to the bar to order our pints, the bartender informed us that the snug was open.
 (The what??)
 The snug!
 Which apparently is a very Irish thing that I NEVER MANAGED TO LEARN ABOUT WHEN I LIVED THERE.
 History lesson: in most traditional Irish pubs, there exists a small private corner of the bar marked off by a frosted glass or wooden door, where people can drink privately.
 Historically, the snug was used for those who may not have wanted to be seen in a bar, like a police officer or parish priest, but now, nabbing the snug is more for bragging rights than anything privacy.

-Eoghan, a Toner’s regular, was beside himself when we were handed over the snug.
+Once the snug was all ours, Eoghan, a Toner’s regular, was beside himself.
 So much so that we parked ourselves here for the rest of the evening until last call.

 After five pubs and countless pints, my Dublin first-timer was ready to head back to our comfy suite at the Morrison and sleep for as long as we could until we caught our flight early the next morning.

 But I wasn’t done just yet.
 On the walk back to the hotel, we made one last stop at Rick’s Burgers (a lazy travelers’ fav!) for a much needed late night snack.